cor3ngine/fakessl/README.md

 # FakeSSL

-FakeSSL impersonates an HTTPS server and displays the client requests.
+FakeSSL impersonates an HTTPS server and prints the client requests.

 ## Installation